 Solar panels generate energy, but not in a form that can be directly used in a household.
-Hence, the need for an inverter.
-An inverter essentially takes the power generated by the panels and turns it into a useable form.
+Hence, the need for a solar inverter.
+An inverter takes the power generated by solar panels and turns it into a useable form.
 Without this, your home solar system would be effectively useless.

 On this page: